Torphedo/hexedit/README.md

 # Hexedit
 Hexedit is a TUI-based hex editor.
+This is a fork of `dcdeepesh`'s hex editor.
+The internals have been rewritten and more motions added.

 ![Hexedit editing itself](https://github.com/dcdeepesh/hexedit/blob/master/Documentation/images/Home.png)